jzelek/ASK-BIM-Local/README.md

 ---

 ## 🚀 Running the Chatbot

+### Prerequisites
+- Running triplestore instance with an IFC file already converted in IFC-Graph

+### Process
 The chatbot follows a multi-step process where it:
 1. **Simplifies the question** (if necessary).
 2. **Identifies relevant IFC classes** from the Knowledge Graph.